Kitsap County profile

-Industry employment by age in 2017 shows younger workers ages 14 to 24 dominating employment in the accommodation and food services industry and also having strong participation in retail trade.
+Industry employment by age in 2018 shows younger workers ages 14 to 24 dominating employment in the accommodation and food services industry and also having strong participation in retail trade.
 They are minimally represented in public sector jobs, mining, utilities or private sector educational services jobs.
-Workers age 55 and over are evenly represented in all sectors with the exception of accommodation and food services and construction.
+Workers age 55 and over are evenly represented in all sectors except for accommodation and food services and construction.
 Their numbers are most concentrated in utilities, educational services, healthcare and social assistance and management.

 Gender divisions in the labor force also follow typical patterns with males dominating construction, transportation and warehousing and manufacturing, while females make up the majority of the labor force in healthcare and social assistance, finance and insurance and educational services.